Alt-J: In popular culture

 Alt-J performed "Buffalo" along with Mountain Man for the 2011 film Silver Linings Playbook.

 In February 2013 the band announced they would be composing the soundtrack for Toby Jones' new film Leave to Remain.

+On 7 August 2008, "Fitzpleasure" was featured in the closing credits of Weeds, episode 6, season 8.

 Their song "Every Other Freckle" was featured on the Netflix show Lovesick, in the season 1 episode "Cressida", in 2014.

 In 2014, their song "Tessellate" was featured on Sons of Anarchy, episode 5, season 6.

 The song "Hunger of the Pine" is used to begin and end the first season of Unreal released in 2015.

-"Fitzpleasure" was also featured in the background of the 2015 film Sisters.
+"Fitzpleasure" was featured in the background of the 2015 film Sisters and in the main trailer for the video game Battleborn released in 2016.

 In 2015, their song "Something Good" was featured in the second episode of Life Is Strange.

-The band's song "Fitzpleasure" was featured in the main trailer for the video game Battleborn released in 2016.

 In 2016, their song "Left Hand Free" was featured in the Marvel Cinematic Universe film Captain America: Civil War.

 In 2018, their songs "Tessellate" and "In Cold Blood" are the opening and ending respectively of the anime Ingress, based on the AR game created for Niantic: Ingress.

 In 2019, their songs "Breezeblocks" and "In Cold Blood" were featured on the Netflix series Daybreak, episodes 5 and 10 respectively.

 In 2020, their song "Left Hand Free" was featured in the Netflix series Outer Banks.

 Also in 2020, "In Cold Blood" was in the Netflix film, Extraction.

+In 2022, their song "Breezeblocks" was featured in the pilot episode, "Lightning Strikes", of Hulu series Tell Me Lies.

+In 2023, a portion of their song "Hunger of the Pine" was featured in the announcement trailer for Hello Games's video game Light No Fire.

+In December 2023, an instrumental version of their song "Adeline" was featured in the trailer for the Netflix film Society of the Snow.

 Lyrics

 Alt-J has been noted for their post-modern lyrics in their songs that highlight historic events and pop-culture subjects.
 The song "Taro" is written in reference to Gerda Taro and her role as a war photographer during the Spanish Civil War as well as her relationship to Robert Capa.
 The song describes the details of Capa's death ("A violent wrench grips mass / Rips light, tears limbs like rags") and imagines Taro's complementary emotions.
 The visuals in a fan made music video by YouTube user David Dean Burkhart are taken from Godfrey Reggio's experimental film Powaqqatsi.

 "Matilda" is a reference to Natalie Portman's character in the film Léon: The Professional.
-"Fitzpleasure" is the retelling of Hubert Selby Jr.'s short story "Tralala," published in Last Exit to Brooklyn.
+"Fitzpleasure" is the retelling of Hubert Selby Jr.'s short story "Tralala", published in Last Exit to Brooklyn.
 The story follows a prostitute named Tralala who dies after being gang-raped and raped with a broom, as in the lyrics "dead in the middle / of a c-o-double-m-o-n" and "in your snatch fits pleasure / broom shaped pleasure."